karmab/kcli/doc/index.md

 pip install -e git+https://github.com/karmab/kcli.git#egg=kcli[all]
 ```

+### CentOS installation

+Use the provided [script](https://github.com/karmab/kcli/blob/master/extras/centos.sh) which will install a dedicated python3 env

 # Configuration

-If you only want to use your local libvirt, *no configuration* is needed.
+If you only want to use your local libvirt, *no specific configuration* is needed.
 On most distributions, default network and storage pool already exist.

 You can add an additional storage pool with: